twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 </div>

-food and carved wooden figurines at the base of the path leading up to the Icon, but never step past that point, as they believe the Icon is prone to having nightmares and causes earthquakes when it is startled or the religious rites are not performed correctly.
+The Icon is the large statue to the north.
+The villagers speak of it as if it were a sleeping protector god, dangerous if woken unexpectedly, but generally benign.
+They leave offerings of food and carved wooden figurines at the base of the path leading up to the Icon, but never step past that point, as they believe the Icon is prone to having nightmares and causes earthquakes when it is startled or the religious rites are not performed correctly.
 The Icon sleeps on top of a doorway to the underworld, protecting the valley from dangerous nano-spirits imprisoned there.
 Nobody in the village alive today has gotten close to the Icon or looked into the doorway— doing so is forbidden by the Great Elders, and the punishment is banishment from the village.

 Forty years ago, a small group of strangers came to the village, saying they came from a place far away.
 They did not heed the elders’